Trusted by clinicians, public bodies and health scientists worldwide

 4. Anderson JP, Parikh JR, Shenfeld DK, et al. Reverse Engineering and Evaluation of Prediction Models for Progression to Type 2 Diabetes: An Application of Machine Learning Using Electronic Health Records.
 J Diabetes Sci Technol.
 2016;10(1):6-18. doi:10.1177/1932296815620200.

 Open source and free to use

 With Concerto, the user is always in complete control.
 Whether it’s collecting data in a small trial or implementing a complex system for patient measurement, all aspects of the platform are visible, accessible and customisable.
 Concerto users help shape and benefit from the democratic and user-friendly future of online adaptive testing while having confidence in its state-of-the-art security and integration capabilities.
-The platform is licensed under the GNU Affero General Public Licence v3.0, which requires that any source code modifications are made available to the community.
+The platform is licensed under the Apache License 2.0.

 End-to-end solutions and multidisciplinary expertise

 Concerto is developed and maintained by the University of Cambridge Psychometrics Centre, a multidisciplinary team with expertise spanning psychology, education, health, machine learning, natural language processing, user-centred design and more.
 We draw on this pool of knowledge, backed up by a professional in-house software development team, to help you successfully implement your vision of patient assessment from idea to reality.
 We believe this makes us one of few providers with the requisite ability, experience and in-house resources to handle the entire development process, from item creation to global distribution.